About.

 CV

-She is a certified yoga teacher and coaches on wellness, embodiment, mindfulness, and leadership.
-She is also the co-author of the 2023 published book: The Mind-Body Way: The Embodied Leader's Path to Resilience, Connection, and Purpose.
+A certified yoga teacher and long-time practitioner of embodiment, mindfulness, and integrative wellness, Julie weaves together psychological science and contemplative practice in her work.
+She is the co-author of The Mind-Body Way: The Embodied Leader’s Path to Resilience, Connection, and Purpose (2023).

-Julie is passionate about helping others to reconnect to themselves and others, to wonder and joy, to nature and movement, and to what matters most - a sense of connectedness with all.
+Julie is passionate about helping others reconnect—to themselves and to one another, to wonder and joy, to nature and movement, and to what matters most.
+She believes that through connection, we remember our wholeness.

 Professional Affiliations